A Picture Of An Easter Egg

 Q: What are some traditional Easter egg decorating techniques?

-A: Traditional techniques include dyeing eggs with natural dyes, painting intricate designs, and applying wax-resist patterns (batik).
+A: Traditional techniques include dyeing eggs with natural dyes, painting complex designs, and applying wax-resist patterns (batik).

 Q: How can I take better pictures of Easter eggs with my smartphone?